How to Create an Event in dotCMS

 - OPTIONAL: Upload an image for the event using the Browse button.

-- If you select the Browse button, from the Select a file window, navigate to the Uploads Images folder on your site.
+- If you select the Browse button, from the Select a file window, navigate to the uploads/images folder within the site folder that you selected for the Host field in steps 7-9.

-- Either select an image that was previously uploaded from the Images folder, or select the Upload New File button to upload a new image.
+- Either select an image that was previously uploaded to the Images folder or select the Upload New File button to upload a new image.

 - If you selected the Upload New File button, Select file(s) to upload button and navigate to where the image file resides on your computer, and choose the file and select Open.

-NOTE: DO NOT select the Save button.
-This will only save your image to the back end of your website and it will not appear live when you publish the Event.
-By selecting Save and Publish for the image you are preparing the image for publishing live for the Event.
-It will not appear on your page until you Publish the Event.
+NOTE: DO NOT select the Save Draft button.
+This will only save the image to the backend of the website and it will not appear live when you publish the Event.
+By selecting Save/Publish for the image, you are preparing the image for publishing live for the Event.
+It will not appear on the page until you Publish the Event.

-- OPTIONAL: If you uploaded an image in step 13, you must enter an Image Description for web accessibility purposes.
-This needs to be written in sentence format with punctuation and is typically a basic, not detailed, description.
+- OPTIONAL: If you uploaded an image in step 13, you must enter an Image Description for web accessibility purposes, such as for use with assistive technology tools.
+The description needs to be written in sentence format with punctuation and is typically a basic, not detailed, description.
+For example, Person holding a bouquet of flowers.

-- OPTIONAL: If you uploaded an image in step 13, you can choose to enter an Image Caption to appear below the image.
+- OPTIONAL: If you uploaded an image in step 13, you can choose to enter an Image Caption to appear below the image on the event page.

 TIP: If your photo needs to include attribution to the photographer, this is a great place to add a sentence like “Photo courtesy of …” or "Photo by …"